Smudge202/smudge202.github.io/_posts.2016-07-05-mytested-aspnetcore-mvc.md

 ## Comparison

-I'm going to run through a series of sample scenarios, testing functionality using both the alternatives I've listed, and _'My Tested ASP.NET Core MVC'_ framework (having typed the framework name _'My...'_ several times now, I can't help but think a catchy and _much shorter_ name wouldn't have gone amiss!).
+I'm going to run through a ~series of~ _(see conclusion)_ sample scenario, testing functionality using both the alternatives I've listed, and _'My Tested ASP.NET Core MVC'_ framework (having typed the framework name _'My...'_ several times now, I can't help but think a catchy and _much shorter_ name wouldn't have gone amiss!).

 ### Routing Test

-I'm going to try and be unbias and as fair as possible in my choice of tests to compare.
-The first test is a simple routing example taken from the _'My Tested ASP.NET Core MVC'_ website:
+I'm going to try to be unbias and as fair as possible in my choice of tests to compare.
+The first test I picked is a simple routing example taken from the _'My Tested ASP.NET Core MVC'_ website.
+This was the first test I noticed on the website, however, I've since spoken with Ivaylo and agree that whilst this a supported scenario, the library is much more conversant with Controller tests.
+For the time being though, here is the routing test I copied from the website:

 ```c#
 [Fact]